When to fly

 Izmir experiences a Mediterranean climate with long, hot and dry summers and mild to cool, rainy winters.

 Between November and March you can expect the weather to become a lot cooler.
 Temperatures can drop to the single digits, although there are likely to be occasional sunny days.
-The compensation for this is that prices will be at their lowest and the summer crowds will be entirely absent.
+The compensation for this is that you pick up cheap flights to Izmir and the summer crowds will be entirely absent.

 Getting around Izmir